bruceravel/demeter/documentation/Athena/examples/data.rst

 at 150K and 300K.

 To begin, `import <../import/columns.html>`__ the first scan at 60K, :file:`fe.060`.
-This is a relatively simple data file containing columns for energy and the signals on the I0 and It detectors.
+This is a relatively simple data file containing columns for energy and the signals on the I\ :sub:`0` and I\ :sub:`t` detectors.
 Select columns to form |mu| (E) data as shown in the image below.

 .. _fig-fecol: